igeligel/skadisteam/readme.md

 ## Packages Development - Steam specific

 ### skadisteam.inventory
-- Get inventories of user by public web api access or using partnerinventory (✓)
 - add price providers dynamically by different packages which will be defined by an interface

 ### skadisteam.steamid